Moheener Ghoraguli: Covers

 Moheener Ghoraguli's music is covered by Subrata Ghosh (Gorer Math) and also by a number of Bengali artists including Fossils, Chandrabindoo, Bhoomi, Krosswindz, Lakkhichhara and Insomnia and Prithibi.
-Gaurab Chattopadhyay (Gaboo), son of Gautam, is a catalyst member/drummer of the Kolkata band Lakkhichhara.
 Koushik of Prithibi with Monfokira has organised an experimental concert on Shottorer Sohortolir gaan, an unreleased album of Moheener Ghoraguli, with the aim of taking their music forward.

-In 2006, the original Moheener Ghoraguli song Prithibi ta naki was remade as Bheegi Bheegi by the music-director Pritam Chakraborty for the Hindi film Gangster which went on to become a chartbuster.
-The song was sung by Bangladeshi singer James of Nagar Baul fame.
-Prithibi ta naki was sung by Bonnie who is a founder member of Oikyotaan, a baul fusion band based in Chennai.

-9 January 2001 and 2002 Jadavpur University AISA organised Dariyay Ailo Tufan where all the contemporary Bengali bands performed in memory of Gautam Chattopadhyay.
+In 2006, the original Moheener Ghoraguli song Prithibi ta naki chhoto hote hote was remade as Bheegi Bheegi by the music-director Pritam Chakraborty for the Hindi film Gangster which received commercial success.
+The song was also sung by Bangladeshi singer James of Nagar Baul fame.
+On 9 January 2001 and 2002, Jadavpur University AISA organised "Dariyay Ailo Tufan" where all the contemporary Bengali bands performed in memory of Gautam Chattopadhyay.